-With a life centred around seeing the world, Beatrice lives by the motto – Travel far enough, and you will meet yourself.
+With a life centered around seeing the world, Beatrice lives by the motto – Travel far enough, and you will meet yourself.
 Why?
 “You gain a lot of perspective on life and become grateful for what you have.
-You realise how adaptable we all are and you learn about patience and being in the moment.
+You realize how adaptable we all are and you learn about patience and being in the moment.
 One needs to constantly push oneself a little out of one’s comfort zone in order to grow.”

-We caught up with Beatrice between trips in Hong Kong to talk adventure, must-see destinations and travel tips.
+We caught up with Beatrice between trips in Hong Kong to talk adventure, must-see destinations, and travel tips.